Zinabuf/GCIM/README.md

 6 ID_6 ID_6 38.8272
 ~~~

 **Qexp_dis_cov.txt**: This is a .txt file containing the following columns in the specified order.
-Note that the file has no column heading.
+Note that the file should have no column heading.
 The exposure variable and the covariate that are used to adjust the data frame, as expressed in GxEprs.

 FID